rubysolo/dentaku/README.md

 EXTERNAL FUNCTIONS
 ------------------

-See `spec/external_function_spec.rb` for examples of how to add your own functions.

-The short, dense version:

-Each rule for an external function consists of three parts: the function's name, a list of tokens describing its signature (parameters), and a lambda representing the function's body.

-The function name should be passed as a symbol (for example, `:func`).

-The token list should consist of symbols that will match the tokenized input to the function.
-Numbers will be tokenized as `:numeric`, quoted strings will be tokenized as `:string`, and so on.
-See `lib/dentaku/rules.rb` for the names of matchers and the patterns that they will match.
+I don't know everything, so I might not have implemented all the functions you need.
+Please implement your favorites and send a pull request!
+Okay, so maybe that's not feasible because:

+1. You can't be bothered to share
+2. You can't wait for me to respond to a pull request, you need it `NOW()`
+3. The formula is the secret sauce for your startup

+Whatever your reasons, Dentaku supports adding functions at runtime.
+To add a function, you'll need to specify:

+* Name
+* Return type
+* Signature
+* Body

+Naming can be the hardest part, so you're on your own for that.

+`:type` specifies the type of value that will be returned, most likely `:numeric`, `:string`, or `:logical`.

+`:signature` specifies the types and order of the parameters for your function.

+`:body` is a lambda that implements your function.
+It is passed the arguments and should return the calculated value.

-As an example, the exponentiation function takes two parameters, the mantissa and the exponent, so the token list could be defined as: `[:numeric, :comma, :numeric]`.
-Other functions might be variadic -- consider `max`, a function that takes any number numeric inputs and returns the largest one.
+As an example, the exponentiation function takes two parameters, the mantissa and the exponent, so the token list could be defined as: `[:numeric, :numeric]`.
+Other functions might be variadic -- consider `max`, a function that takes any number of numeric inputs and returns the largest one.
 Its token list could be defined as: `[:non_close_plus]` (one or more tokens that are not closing parentheses.

-The function body should accept a list of parameters.
-Each function body will be passed a sequence of tokens, in order:

-1. The function's name
-2. A token representing the opening parenthesis
-3. Tokens representing the parameter values, separated by tokens representing the commas between parameters
-4. A token representing the closing parenthesis

-It should return a token containing the return value and its type (most likely `:string`, `:numeric`, or `:logical`)

 Rules can be set individually using Calculator#add_rule, or en masse using Calculator#add_rules.